Apply now and save $75! App fee waived for ALL Spring II applicants!

 How Can Earning This Degree Help the Educational Community at Large?

 This can be seen in standardized test scores and graduation rates.
-For instance, 2015 data from New York shows that fewer than 30 percent of students with disabilities of Level 2 proficiency and above met or exceeded proficiency standards in English and language arts as compared to students in the general education population.
-Yet research suggests nearly 85 percent of students with disabilities can achieve proficiency in general education content given appropriate supports.
+For instance, 2015 data from New York shows that fewer than 30% of students with disabilities of Level 2 proficiency and above met or exceeded proficiency standards in English and language arts as compared to students in the general education population.
+Yet research suggests nearly 85% of students with disabilities can achieve proficiency in general education content given appropriate support.

 Many practices can help address this inequity in educational quality and student achievement, such as the consistent increase of inclusion of students with disabilities in the general education classroom.
 Inclusive education has been shown to be effective in increasing social and educational learning opportunities for students with disabilities.
-The NCES reports 62.5 percent of students with disabilities spending at least 80 percent of their school day in a general education classroom in 2015 as compared 31.7 percent in 1989.
+The NCES reports 67% of students with disabilities spending at least 80% of their school day in a general education classroom in fall 2022 as compared to 31.7% in 1989.

 Full-time co-teaching by special education teachers and content area general education teachers in each classroom can maximize the positive effects of inclusive education.
 But given the widespread shortage of special education teachers and the inadequate training of other teachers in special education, many inclusive classrooms still fail to meet the potential gains of inclusive education.